ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-field.dotnet.markdown

-﻿# Session: Querying: How to Filter by Existing Fields
+﻿# Session: Querying: How to Filter by Field Presence

 ---

 {NOTE: }